American Heart Association: 1924–1980s

-1990s–2000s: Awareness campaigns
+1990s–2000s

 In 1994, the Chronicle of Philanthropy, an industry publication, released the results of the largest study of charitable and non-profit organization popularity and credibility.
-The study showed that the American Heart Association was ranked as the fifth "most popular charity/non-profit in America" of over 100 charities researched with 95 percent of Americans over the age of 12 choosing Love and Like A lot description category.
+The study showed that the American Heart Association was ranked as the fifth "most popular charity/non-profit in America" of over 100 charities researched, with 95 percent of Americans over the age of 12 choosing the Love and Like A lot description categories.

-In 2003 published the "Seventh Report of the Joint National Committee on Prevention, Detection, Evaluation and Treatment of High Blood Pressure" (JNC 7).

-On October 28, 2009, The American Heart Association and the Ad Council launched a hands-only CPR public service announcement and website.
+In 1998, the AHA created the American Stroke Association to help prevent strokes, improve treatments, and maximize recoveries.
+In 2003, the two organizations created the Get With the Guidelines (GWTG)-Stroke program.
+It is a voluntary registry that hospitals can use to receive the latest scientific treatment guidelines.
+The program also collects data on patient characteristics, hospital adherence to guidelines, and patient outcomes.

+In 2004 the American Heart Association launched the "Go Red for Women" campaign specifically targeting women, with information about risks and action they can take to protect their health.
+All revenues from the local and national campaigns go to support awareness, research, education and community programs to benefit women.

+In 2008, the AHA recommended "hands only" CPR as an option for bystanders who want to help keep a cardiac arrest victim alive.
+This method removes the practice of performing rescue breaths and depends solely on chest compressions.

 On November 30, 2009, The American Heart Association announced a new cardiac arrest awareness campaign called Be the Beat.
-The campaign's aim is to teach 12- to 15-year-olds fun ways to learn the basics of cardiopulmonary resuscitation and how to use an automated external defibrillator.
+The campaign has sought to use fun ways to teach 12- to 15-year-olds the basics of cardiopulmonary resuscitation.
+The AHA has also taught them how to use an automated external defibrillator [AED].

-In 2004 the AHA launched the "Go Red for Women" campaign specifically targeting women, with information about risks and action they can take to protect their health.
-All revenues from the local and national campaigns go to support awareness, research, education and community programs to benefit women.